 The Evaluation Office (EO) has developed policies, procedures and methodologies for all evaluation work within UNIDO and elaborated and improved the related instruments.
 It also develops, manages and monitors the internal (self-evaluation) and external evaluations (independent in-depth) system of technical cooperation programs and projects.
-Together with the relevant organizational units it also plans and coordinates the involvement of UNIDO in independent in-depth evaluations as well as bilateral cooperation agencies in harmonizing and exchanging information on evaluation policies, procedures and projects.
+Together with the relevant organizational units it also plans and coordinates the involvement of UNIDO in independent in-depth evaluations of technical cooperation programs and projects.
+It cooperates with UN organizations as well as bilateral cooperation agencies in harmonizing and exchanging information on evaluation policies, procedures and practices.